-The post Phantom Thread Review: P.T.
-Anderson Weaves a Beautifully Twisted Yarn appeared first on Screen Rant.
+The post A Wrinkle in Time Review: Disney’s Latest is a Beautiful Misfire appeared first on Screen Rant.

 Death Wish is woefully generic fare that’s tonally confused in its storytelling, bland in its direction, and doesn’t bring much new to the table.

 A remake of the 1974 film of the same name, Death Wish pairs aging action icon Bruce Willis with director Eli Roth (Hostel, The Green Inferno) to bring the classic tale of vigilante justice to modern audiences.
 Once one of the biggest stars of the genre, Willis has had a rough go of it lately with a string of underwhelming vehicles the last handful of years.
 The hope going into Death Wish was that it could be a comeback vehicle for the actor, joining the ranks of recent throwback genre pictures that ...

 Click to continue reading Death Wish Review: Bruce Willis Isn’t Back Yet